njeanne/plot_hbonds/README.md

 ```

 The optional parameter used:
-- `--roi`: to the region of interest the user wants to focus on.
 - `--domains`: to produce a number of contacts plot of the whole protein or the region of interest if used on
 the whole protein.
 - `--residues-distance`: the minimal number of residues between two residues to validate a contact.